I.

 Michael was very economical, he quoted from Polonius.

+III.
 Explain the metaphor "she is a millstone round his neck."
-Who does it
+Who does it refer to?

 It’s a problem prevents you from doing what you want, for Michael it’s early marriage.
 It could ruin his and Julia’s career.